pouriaSameti/Fundamental-AI/ReadMe.md

-# Projects of The Artificial Intelligence Fundamentals Course
+# The Artificial Intelligence Fundamentals Course Projects

 These projects are related to Machine Learning, Reinforcement Learning & First order logic under the supervision of Dr Hossein Karshenas at the University of Isfahan.